TheochemUI/eOn/docs/source/index.md

 class: full-width
 align: center
 ---
-An overview of some systems modelled with eON
+An overview of some systems modelled with eOn
 ```

 However, the systems which are best modelled using EON are those in which the